How Much Does Telemedicine App Development Cost in 2025

 2.3.
 Team Location and Development Model

-Geographic Cost Variations: Development costs vary significantly based on team location.
-North American developers charge $60-$150 per hour, Western European developers $50-$120 per hour, while Eastern European telemedicine software providers offer competitive rates of $50-$95 per hour with high-quality deliverables.
+Development rates vary widely by region.
+North American teams often charge $60–$150 per hour, while Eastern European telemedicine software providers typically offer high-quality development at $50–$95 per hour.

 2.4.
 Compliance and Security Requirements